y-mhiri/y-mhiri.github.io/_pages/about.md

 ## Bio

 I am a postdoctoral researcher in the Image group at [MAP 5](https://map5.mi.parisdescartes.fr/les-equipes-de-recherche/equipe-traitement-dimages/) Laboratory in Université Paris Cité.
 Currently collaborating with [Andrés Almansa](https://perso.telecom-paristech.fr/almansa/HomePage/), [Rémy Abergel](https://helios2.mi.parisdescartes.fr/~rabergel/), and [Lionel Moisan](https://helios2.mi.parisdescartes.fr/~moisan/index.php) on hyperspectral image reconstruction.
-This work is part of the ANR project [Fu-MultiSpoc](https://anr.fr/Projet-ANR-20-ASTR-0006), which aims to develop a high-resolution hyperspectral imager based on a Fabry Perot interferometer.
-My focus includes hyperspectral image denoising, image restoration, and plug-and-play approaches to inverse problems.
+This work is part of the ANR project [Fu-MultiSpoc](https://anr.fr/Projet-ANR-20-ASTR-0006), which aims to develop a high-resolution hyperspectral imager based on Fabry Perot interferometers.
+My focus includes hyperspectral image denoising, image restoration, inverse problems, and plug-n-play neural network.

 During my Ph.D., supervised by [Pascal Larzabal](https://scholar.google.com/citations?hl=fr&user=aNwgKEEAAAAJ&view_op=list_works&sortby=pubdate), [Mohammed Nabil EL Korso](https://sites.google.com/site/nabkorso/), and [Arnaud Breloy](https://abreloy.github.io/) at the [SATIE](https://satie.ens-paris-saclay.fr/fr/methodes-et-outils-pour-les-signaux-et-systemes) laboratory at Ecole Normale Supérieure Paris-Saclay, I contributed to the field of radio-interferometry.
 My research focused on signal processing methodologies for the calibration and imaging of cutting-edge radio interferometers.
-This involved the development of robust statistical models using compound Gaussian distributions to handle radiofrequency interferences, and addressing optimization challenges in maximum likelihood estimation with algorithms such as Expectation-Maximization (EM) and SAGE.
+This involved the development of robust statistical models using compound Gaussian distributions to handle radiofrequency interferences, and addressing optimization challenges in maximum likelihood estimation with algorithms such as the Expectation-Maximization.

 Before my Ph.D., I worked as a research engineer at [Phasics](https://www.phasics.com/en/), contributing to the conception and development of innovative algorithms tailored for the analysis of wavefront sensors.